Identity, Perception, and Belonging

 Discussion Questions

-- How might these seemingly small incidents affect the sense of belonging, confidence, or engagement?
+- How does a seemingly small incident, like the dinner conversation affect one’s sense of belonging, confidence, or engagement?

 Facilitator Consideration